Header image redox reactions.

 reduction reaction: Cr2O72- + 6e 2Cr3+

-The oxidation state of the chromium in dichromate is +6 and it gains 3e to form the Cr3+ ion, which obviously has an oxidation state of +3.
-However this equation is not balanced in terms of the atoms present or the charges on both sides of the equation.
+The oxidation state of the chromium in dichromate is +6 and it gains 3 electrons to form the Cr3+ ion when it is reduced, now the Cr3+ obviously has an oxidation state of +3.
+However the reduction equation above is not balanced in terms of the atoms present or the charges present on both sides of the equation.
 There are a number of simple steps we can take to balance this equation:

 reduction reaction: Cr2O72- + 6e 2Cr3+ + 7H2O